Discover Austria's wealth of traditions, from nearly forgotten handcrafts such as indigo printing to traditions like the yearly cattle drive.

-Austria is blessed by coincidences: close to nature and informal, yet valuing tradition and etiquette.
-Once-courtly formalities are lived out with a light touch at elegant events, while thandcrafts are creatively brought into the modern era.
+Austria is blessed: close to nature and informal, yet valuing tradition and etiquette.
+Once-courtly formalities are lived out with a light touch at elegant events, while handicrafts are creatively brought into the modern era.

 The practice of driving animals down the mountain, or transhumance, dates back to the Middle High Ages, and this tradition has been enthusiastically maintained in all Alpine regions of Austria.
 Every year in late September or early October, the cattle that feed high up on the Alpine pastures during the summer are brought down to their barns down in the valley.